-- use this corridor to showcase the town; - maintain an ability to adapt to changing needs over the long-term by encouraging a variety of innovative proposals within a coherent framework; - shape a gradual transition from sustainable commercial and industrial development along the edge of the built-up area, to conservation of the townscape at the historic core.
+- changing needs over the long-term by encouraging a variety of innovative proposals within a coherent framework; - shape a gradual transition from sustainable commercial and industrial development along the edge of the built-up area, to conservation of the townscape at the historic core.

+POLICY HD4

-POLICY HD6 Approaches to the Town
+The Approaches to the Town

-In considering development proposals visible from the suburban routes to the historic core of Alnwick listed in Table HD2, the planning authority will expect to see locally distinctive design and the use of structural landscaping to reinforce the feeling of approach and improve the appearance of the entrances to the town.
+In considering development proposals visible from the suburban routes to the historic core of Alnwick listed in Table HD3, design that is in keeping with local character and the use of structural landscaping to reinforce attractive entrances and routes into the town and to improve unattractive entrances and routes will be supported.

-10.4.2 Improvement and new build in the suburbs
+10.5.2 Improvement and new build in the suburbs